 - Peeling, scaling or flaking of the nipple or skin

-- Inverted nipple
+- Newly inverted nipple

-Breast Cancer Diagnosis at Valley
+Breast Cancer Screening and Diagnosis at Valley

-Breast Patient Navigators
+Breast Center Navigators

 - If you have an abnormal mammogram, our breast patient navigator will help coordinate any additional tests that are needed.